remetremet/FreeBSD-tools-and-tips/FreeBSD-Packages.md

-Packages
+Packages I use and recomend to use on every FreeBSD server
 ===

-Basic packeges on all servers
+Essential packeges on all servers
 ---
 - bash
 - bash-completion